Mowbray-R-V/Graph-based-RL4CO/README.md

 # ⭐ Reasoning over relational/structured data
-LogiPlan: A Structured Benchmark for Logical Planning and Relational Reasoning in LLMs
+LogiPlan: A Structured Benchmark for Logical Planning and Relational Reasoning in LLMs            ` Theory of Graph Neural Networks: Representation and Learning
+A Comprehensive Survey on Graph Neural Networks, 2019

 # ⭐ Unsorted
 1. Local and Global Structure Preservation for Robust Unsupervised Spectral Feature Selection,  2018